ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_09_Lab9_Ex2_Manage_Microsoft_Store.md

 	- The **Collection1** app that you created in the prior task that includes: **Fresh Paint, Microsoft Remote Desktop,** and **Translator**.

+9. In your browser, close the **Microsoft Store for Business** tab.

 # End of Lab 9